This Tofu Stir Fry with Bell Peppers has a balance of sweet, savory, and spicy flavors. It is an easy healthy meal.

 - Mix together tamari, brown rice syrup, and brown rice vinegar.
 Set aside.

-- Heat olive oil in pan or wok on high heat, add onions and cook until translucent.
+- Heat olive oil in a pan on medium-high heat or wok on high heat, add onions, and cook until translucent.

 - Slice drained and pressed tofu into cubes.
 Add cubed tofu to the pan with onions and cook until slightly browned.